-We hand searched government and stakeholder websites of other select countries (Australia, Brazil, Cambodia, China, France, Japan, New Zealand, Singapore, United Kingdom, and United States), international organizations (World Health Organization, Pan American Health Organization, World Organisation for Animal Health, European Centre for Disease Prevention and Control, and Food and Agriculture Organization), and Canadian provinces and territories to identify any publicly available information published since 1 February 2024.
-While we do not exclude content based on language, where information is not available in English, Chinese, French, Portuguese or Spanish, we attempt to use site-specific translation functions or Google Translate.
-A full list of sources is included in Appendix 8.
+We hand searched government and stakeholder websites of other select countries (Australia, Brazil, Cambodia, China, France, Japan, New Zealand, Singapore, United Kingdom, and United States), international organizations (World Health Organization, Pan American Health Organization, World Organization for Animal Health, European Centre for Disease Prevention and Control, and Food and Agriculture Organization), and Canadian provinces and territories to identify any publicly available information published since our original jurisdictional scan for information published between 1 February and 13 May 2024.
+For this update, all jurisdictional scans were completed by 15 July 2024.
+While we do not exclude content based on language, where information is not available in English, Chinese, French, Portuguese, or Spanish, we attempt to use site-specific translation functions or Google Translate.
+A full list of sources is included in Appendix 6.